Skip to content

 Family and Medical Leave Act (FMLA)

-Who’s eligible: All regular, full- and part-time employees who have worked at Rivian at least 12 consecutive months, for at least 1,250 hours in the last 12 months, and at a worksite with 50 or more employees within 75 miles.
+Who’s eligible: All regular, full- and part-time employees who have worked at Rivian at least 12 months, for at least 1,250 hours in the last 12 months, and at a worksite with 50 or more employees within 75 miles.

 What you get: Up to 26 weeks of unpaid, job-protected leave, depending on the reason for your leave.